( of )

 The likely location of the responsible lesion is

-Correct!
-This is downbeat nystagmus, an oscillation most commonly associated with disorders of the medulla or cerebellum.
-The offending disorder may be structural—Chiari malformation, tumor, or inflammation—or toxic, metabolic, or degenerative.
-Its mechanism is not well understood.
-The nystagmus waveform is jerk, the fast component being in the downward direction.
+The nystagmus waveform is jerk, the fast component being mostly in the downward direction.
+It is best seen when the eyes are in eccentric gaze and looking downward.
+Because there is also a horizontal vector to the nystagmus trajectory, the eyes will be moving obliquely (“side pocket nystagmus”).
 If the nystagmus amplitude is great, patients will often report that viewed objects appear to be moving downward.
 Why downward?
-Because during saccades, vision is suppressed, so the patient will see objects as moving only during the slow phase, which is moving upward.
-As the eyes move up, the retinas move in the opposite direction, so objects appear to move downward.
+Because during saccades, vision is suppressed, so that the patient will see objects as moving only during the slow phase, in which the eyes are moving upward.
+As the eyes move upward, the retinas move in the opposite direction, so objects appear to move downward.
 This illusion is called “oscillopsia.”
 It occurs most prominently in forms of nystagmus that have wide-amplitude slow phases.

 Incorrect